-Following the guidelines of the degree and the agreements of the academic commission will offer students who study this subject a continuous assessment system.
+Following the guidelines of the degree and the agreements of the academic commission will offer students / s who study this subject a continuous assessment system.

-The continuous evaluation will consist of two tests that will be carried out throughout the course.
-Each one of the tests will deal with the contents analyzed until the test is taken, both in theory and practical classes.
+The continuous evaluation will consist of two test type tests that will be carried out throughout the course.
+Each one of the test type tests will deal with the contents seen until the moment of its realization, both in theory and practical classes.
 Therefore, the first test will not release material for the performance of the second test.
 Due to this, each of these tests will have a different weight in the calculation of the grade obtained in the subject.
 The first 30% and the second 70%.